 Fast forward a bit again…I’m doing really well emotionally, physically, and mentally.
 We have moved to our new home in Virginia, met our awesome neighbors, and actually like our new life.
 I am two weeks away from officially launching my business, Kinship Vacations.
 And just like it always seems to happen….just when things are going great, something bad happens.

 After two weeks of intense pain and bleeding, I found out I was pregnant while at the ER.
-My husband and I were trying to have another child, so it was welcomed news, but I knew in my heart something was very wrong.
+My husband and I were trying to have another child, so it was welcomed the news, but I knew in my heart something was very wrong.
 An ultrasound couldn’t locate an embryo so the possibilities were that I had a miscarriage or I had an ectopic pregnancy.
 I was told to go home and come back in a week for another pregnancy test and ultrasound to see what was going on.

 I didn’t last more than three days before I was crouching down one night in intense pain and crying.
 My husband called the nurse line and decided we needed to go to the ER.
 (I didn’t want to go and wait 6 hours again to be told to go home.)
 Thank God for our Army family, we left our sleeping daughter at home while a neighbor came over and watched her.

 The ER was a bit quicker this time, but after two hours they wanted me to get up and take another pregnancy test followed by another ultrasound.
-I got into the wheelchair to go to the ultrasound room and started feeling faint.
+I got into a wheelchair to go to the ultrasound room and started feeling faint.
 I could feel the light closing in and around me.
 I told the ultrasound tech and she brought me back to my room.
-While the nurses were telling me to breath and tell them what I was seeing, I was trying to do what they said, but it was so hard.
+While the nurses were telling me to breathe and tell them what I was seeing, I was trying to do what they said, but it was so hard.
 I got very clammy and sure enough, my blood pressure had dropped.

 Thank God I almost passed out because the nurses and doctors seemed to finally take my pain seriously.
 (I’m actually pretty tough and stoic when it comes to serious pain).
 After doing an ultrasound they discovered there was a lot of internal bleeding and a mass looked to have ruptured.
-They summoned the OB/GYN and she determined I needed immediate surgery and it was in fact an ectopic pregnancy.
+They summoned the OB/GYN and she determined I needed immediate surgery and it was, in fact, an ectopic pregnancy.

 Things moved pretty quickly at this point.
 I have never had surgery so I was scared and had been reading about ectopic pregnancies and how they are one of the few things that still kill women in pregnancy.I was not ready to die.
 I was not ready to leave my daughter or my husband.
 I just kept praying to God in my head that I would survive.
 I looked at my husband with tears in my eyes and as he held my hand, he assured me that I would be ok.

 After the laparoscopic surgery, I learned that my left fallopian tube had burst and there was more than 30 ml of internal bleeding.
 They ended up taking out my left fallopian tube.
 The rupture was most likely a slow leak, which explains my intense pain during the weeks prior.
 I had been bleeding internally for days.
-It was good that we finally went into surgery when we did, because it could’ve been fatal for me.
+It was good that we finally went into surgery when we did because it could’ve been fatal for me.

 Full stop.
 I could have died.